eurvin/subsquid_docs/docs/giant-squid-api/statuses.md

 sidebar_position: 200
 title: Status page
 description: >-
-  Giant Squid API endpoints statuses
+  Giant Squid API endpoints&#39; statuses
 ---

 # API Status

-Here you can find list of all Giant Squid API supproted chains and see live statuses of their indexation
+The API Status Page provides an overview of all Giant Squid API supported chains, including the live indexation status of each chain.
+Status of both Explorer indexation and Statistics indexation are linked where both are available for that chain.

 | Chain | API endpoints | Explorer API status | Stats API status | Main status | Main features|
 | :-: | :-: | :-: | :-: | :-: | :-: |